tek/proteome.nvim/README.md

 ## Unite

-The [two commands](#commands) for project adding described before are the only currently implemented features.
-More soon!
+The [three commands](#commands) described before can be called with arguments that are passed to the unite command, like `-start-insert`.

 ## License